lancemonotone/acf-image-grid/ACF_Block_Plugin_Developer_Guide.md

 ### Overview

-The scaffold uses a PHP configuration file (`config/plugin.php`) to make all classes completely agnostic and reusable.
+The scaffold uses a PHP configuration file (`config.php`) to make all classes completely agnostic and reusable.
 This means:

 - **Classes never need to be edited** when creating new plugins
 - **All customization is done through the config file**